ahmettoguz/registry-nexus/README.md

 <h2 id="intro">📌 About Project</h2>

-This project provides a Docker Compose setup to run **Sonatype Nexus Repository Manager 3 (OSS version)** in a containerized environment for managing software artifacts.
+This project delivers a ready-to-use Docker Compose setup to run **Sonatype Nexus Repository Manager 3 (OSS edition)** in a containerized environment.
+It enables efficient management of software artifacts with persistent storage and configuration.

 <br/>